 - 2.1 A calculation shall be submitted to this Authority annually, in order to demonstrate compliance with table 12 of The Secretary of States Process Guidance Note PG 6/33(04), relating to non-arrestment VOC reduction strategies.
-If compliance with table 12 can not be demonstrated the operator shall comply with the VOC emission limit outlined in condition 1.4 (c) above. - 2.2 A visual assessment of particulate emissions from the 4 spray cells in VMC3 and the 1 manual spray booth in VMC3, shall be carried out at least once a day while spraying operations are in progress.
-This shall be carried out by making an assessment of lacquer deposits around the installation boundary. - 2.3 An olfactory assessment of emissions of volatile organic compounds from the 4 spray cells in VMC3 and the 1 manual spray booth in VMC3, shall be carried out at least once a day whilst spraying operations are in progress around the installation boundary. - 2.4 Emissions from the 4 spray cells in VMC3 and the 1 manual spray booth in VMC3, shall be tested for total particulate matter at least once every 12 months to demonstrate compliance with condition 1.4 above.
+If compliance with table 12 can not be demonstrated the operator shall comply with the VOC emission limit outlined in condition 1.4 (c) above. - 2.2 A visual assessment of particulate emissions from the 4 spray cells in VMC3, the 2 manual spray booths in VMC3, and the automatic spraybooth in VMC1 shall be carried out at least once a day while spraying operations are in progress.
+This shall be carried out by making an assessment of lacquer deposits around the installation boundary. - 2.3 An olfactory assessment of emissions of volatile organic compounds from the 4 spray cells in VMC3, the 2 manual spray booths in VMC3, and the automatic spraybooth in VMC1 shall be carried out at least once a day whilst spraying operations are in progress around the installation boundary.

-- 2.5 Emissions from the 4 spray cells in VMC3 and the 1 manual spray booth in VMC3, shall be tested for isocyanates at least once every 12 months to demonstrate compliance with condition 1.4 above. - 2.6 Emissions from the 4 spray cells in VMC3 and the 1 manual spray booth in VMC3, shall be tested for volatile organic compounds at least once every 12 months to demonstrate compliance with condition 1.4 above unless compliance with condition 2.1 can be demonstrated. - 2.7 At least 14 days prior to the monitoring required by condition 2.4 and 2.5 above the operator shall notify the Local Authority of the provisional date and time of monitoring, the methods to be used and the pollutants to be tested for.
+- 2.4 Emissions from the 4 spray cells in VMC3, the 2 manual spray booths in VMC3, and the automatic spraybooth in VMC1 shall be tested for total particulate matter at least once every 12 months to demonstrate compliance with condition 1.4 above. - 2.5 Emissions from the 4 spray cells in VMC3, the 2 manual spray booths in VMC3 and the automatic spraybooth in VMC1 shall be tested for isocyanates at least once every 12 months to demonstrate compliance with condition 1.4 above. - 2.6 Emissions from the 4 spray cells in VMC3, the 2 manual spray booths in VMC3 and the automatic spraybooth in VMC1 shall be tested for volatile organic compounds at least once every 12 months to demonstrate compliance with condition 1.4 above unless compliance with condition 2.1 can be demonstrated.. - 2.7 At least 14 days prior to the monitoring required by condition 2.4 and 2.5 above the operator shall notify the Local Authority of the provisional date and time of monitoring, the methods to be used and the pollutants to be tested for.
 This is known as a monitoring protocol and further guidance on this is in appendix 1 of this permit.
 Monitoring shall only take place following the submission and approval of a monitoring protocol by the Local Authority. - 2.8 A report on the monitoring required by condition 2.4 and 2.5 shall be submitted to the Local Authority within 8 weeks of the completion of monitoring.
 This report shall include the methods used and the results of the monitoring. - 2.9 The results of monitoring to comply with 2.4 and 2.5 shall be recorded in a logbook.
 This shall include the date, time, and the name of the observer and an assessment of the emissions.
 This logbook shall be retained, on site, for a minimum of two years. - 2.10 Any adverse results from the monitoring required in 2.4 and 2.5 shall be followed up immediately by the investigation of the cause of the emission and any corrective action taken, with this also being recorded in the logbook. - 2.11 A detailed record shall be kept of all organic solvents used in the prescribed processes.
 This shall include cleaning solvent usage, diluent solvent usage and solvents contained within coatings used.
 This inventory shall be forwarded to the local Authority at least once every six months and shall include a determination for the total organic solvent usage for that period.